mrpatches123/patchy-example/README.md

-## patchy-example
+# patchy-example

+### Notes

+apon cloning this repo you might need to manually run the games type definitions for listed in the package.json for server and server-ui for errors to disappear.

-#Main Repo
+### Main Repo

 https://github.com/mrpatches123/patchy-api/tree/main

-#Npm Custom Commands for tools Docs
+### Npm Custom Commands for tools Docs

-apon cloning this repo you might need to manually run the games type definitions for listed in the package.json for server and server-ui for errors to disappear.

 ```npm run updatesrc```
 takes from the cloned patchy-api and replaces its folder with the updated folder (basicly updates ./src/node/patchy-api).
 It also updates the Item ids for the chest ui made by https://github.com/Herobrine643928